top of page

 If you are interested in entering any teacher certification program in the state, you should sign up and get the WEST-B done as soon as possible.
 It can take 2-6 weeks to get scores and may delay your ability to enroll in the program.

-Each endorsement are has a corresponding content test.
+Each endorsement has a corresponding content test.
 All teacher candidates must pass their content tests as part of the application process.
-Candidates maybe offered conditional admission without the content test if the rest of their application is strong.
-Candidate’s must pass their content test before they enter student teaching.
+Candidates may be offered conditional admission without the content test if the rest of their application is strong.
+Candidates must pass their content test before they enter student teaching.

-All NWED candidates, that have attempted their NES/WEST-E exam, applying for a Case by Case Exception (CBCE) must submit an application for official review along with 2 pieces of evidence, as outlined below.
-Since each submission will require a separate committee be called to review, decisions may take 4-8 weeks before finalized.
+All NWED candidates who have attempted their NES/WEST-E exam and are applying for a Case by Case Exception (CBCE) must submit an application for official review along with 2 pieces of evidence, as outlined below.
+Since each submission will require a separate committee be called to review, decisions may take 2-4 weeks before being finalized.

 Note: CBCE is not accepted for ACTFL tests.
-Candidates must pass the ACTFL OPI/WPT with a scores of Advanced Low or higher.
+Candidates must pass the ACTFL OPI/WPT with a score of Advanced Low or higher.

-CBCE are available to NWED candidates only.
+CBCE is available to NWED candidates only.
 Candidates in other programs will not be considered.

 CBCE Requirements and Instructions